How do you define marketing effectiveness?

 Those lead details matter.
 Without them, you’re relying on lead data that lacks context and making marketing decisions based on incomplete data.

 Here are some examples of vanity metrics:

-These metrics don’t affect your business’ bottom line.
-You can have millions of page views, thousands of downloads and a 75 percent email open rate, but if you aren’t driving quality leads that result in sales, none of it matters.
+These metrics don’t affect your business's bottom line.
+You can have millions of page views, thousands of downloads, and a 75 percent email open rate, but if you aren’t driving quality leads that result in sales, none of it matters.

-Now that we’ve established that you should be measuring your marketing based on leads, let’s examine two lead-related metrics you should be tracking.
+Now that we’ve established that you should be measuring your marketing based on leads as part of your standard operating procedures, let’s examine two lead-related metrics you should be tracking.